 Founded in 1256, and once the capital of a powerful Slavic state called the Galicia-Volyn principality and later part of Poland, the stunning medieval city of Lviv is just 40 miles from the Polish border.
 It’s a popular weekend retreat with Ukrainians but has yet to be discovered as a vacation destination by U.S. tourists.

 Narrow cobblestone medieval streets, attractive town squares, ornate churches, and umbrella-lined outdoor cafes all beckon.
 16th-century Austro-European, Renaissance, Baroque, and Art Nouveau architecture, mesh together in what many consider to be the most beautiful city in Eastern Europe.
+Lviv is charming in winter as well as summer.

-Lviv has had a turbulent past, having been ruled by Poland, Sweden, the Austro-Hungarian Empire, Nazi Germany and the Soviet Union.
+Lviv has had a turbulent past, having been ruled by Poland, Sweden, the Austro-Hungarian Empire, Nazi Germany, and the Soviet Union.
 Amazingly, the city is remarkably preserved.
 It’s more like what you’d find in Western Europe, and as such, it’s been known as Ukraine’s “capital of culture” for three centuries.
 But unlike those more popular cities, you’ll seldom find Lviv crowded.
 Somehow this enchanting destination has remained a secret.

 1. Rynok Square